mihir1337/BarsiXriver/wp-content/plugins/one-click-demo-import/readme.txt

 4. How the Recommended & Required theme plugins step looks like, just before the import step.

 == Changelog ==

+= 3.4.0 =
+*Release Date - 11 September 2025*

+* Fixed a PHP fatal error on some imports.
+The fatal error happens when the passed `$widget` is not the expected array data type.
+* Bump the minimum required PHP version to PHP v7.4.

 = 3.3.0 =
 *Release Date - 10th October 2024*